Where to Translate Legal Documents in Singapore

 Judges and Assistant Registrars may not proffer their own translations, even if they disagree with how certain words or phrases have been translated.
 This is because they are neither court interpreters nor persons qualified to translate text.

-Documents to be used in Supreme Court proceedings (and not for any other purpose) can be translated at the Supreme Court Translation office.
-This service is only available for translation of documents from Chinese, Malay and Tamil to English.
+Documents to be used in court proceedings in the Supreme Court, State Courts and Family Justice Courts (and not for any other purpose) can be translated at the translation offices of the respective courts.
+This service is available for translation of documents only from Chinese, Malay and Tamil to English.

 The court interpreter will also certify the translated document.
 The translated document and certificate are to accompany the original document when the original document is received, filed, or used in court.

-How to have a court interpreter to translate your document
+How to have a court interpreter translate your document

 Court interpreters charge S$45.00 per page or part thereof for their services.